Manila, Philippines · 2023

 Vitas Katuparan Housing Project in Tondo

-As we approached darker allyways of stacked up housing an older gentlemen approached us rather aggressively.
-He wasn’t intimidating, but his energy was clear.
-He didn’t want us to venture any further.
+As we approached darker alleyways of stacked up housing an older gentleman approached us rather aggressively.
+He wasn't intimidating, but his energy was clear.
+He didn't want us to venture any further.

 After a few minutes of much back and forth, he surprisingly shook hands with our guide and let us be.
 Max explained that he was actually trying to look out for us.
 He didn't realize Max was a local and wanted to make sure we knew what lied ahead.